Schnitzel/hass-miner/README.md

 [![hacs][hacsbadge]][hacs]
 [![Project Maintenance][maintenance-shield]][user_profile]

-Controll your Braiins OS+ enabled Bitcoin miner from Home Assistant
+Controll your Braiins OS+ enabled Bitcoin miner from Home Assistant.

+Uses a [forked](https://github.com/Schnitzel/minerInterface) version of the awesome [minerInterface](https://github.com/UpstreamData/minerInterface) by [UpstreamData](https://github.com/UpstreamData) to talk to the APIs of the miners

 **This component will set up the following platforms.**